malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 									- necesidad de una comparación acumulativa, como un objetivo en la teoría y como en recurso para la intervención práctica

-        -  idealized speaker versus more flexible group
-        -  inequality and innovation: normativity
-        -  the communicative event is only possible interaction context
-        -  instead, variable resources picked up along an individual's trajectory: linguistic repertoire
-        -  the focus is on the way people use different linguistic forms in different contexts
-     - linguistic is one semiotic among many:
-       - communicative practice
-       - attention turns to indexicality (connotation of choices)
-       - meaning is multimodal
        - non-shared knowledge replaces the idea of common ground between speakers
        - the idea of negotiation is questioned
        - focus on creativity